 Vincent Lisi, Special Agent in Charge of the Boston Division said, "For those that think they can get away with insider trading, they should know the government has a variety of safeguards in place to detect possible insider trading through the review of suspiciously timed trades. "

 He added," Once someone gets on the radar screen, no matter how inside information is shared or acted on, whether person to person at a country club with golfing buddies, over the phone to trusted allies, or by oneself, the FBI has the tools to investigate and prove the criminal activity.
-Knowing that we can detect such trading and have the capability to uncover the schemes, those who want to harm the investing public should think twice."

 According to the indictment, starting in or about July 2009, McPhail began giving several of his friends, including Parigian, inside information about AMSC's business activities and upcoming earnings announcements.
 McPhail obtained this information during golf outings and other social activities with a close friend who was a senior executive at AMSC.
 The executive, however, trusted McPhail to keep the information to himself and was unaware that McPhail was using it to tip his friends.